-Just a spoonful: Sweet taste comforts babies during injectionsDecember 11th, 2012 in Health /
+Just a spoonful: Sweet taste comforts babies during injectionsDecember 11, 2012 in Medicine & Health / Health

 The sweet taste of sugar may provide some comfort for babies during immunisations, according to a new Cochrane systematic review.
 Researchers found babies did not cry for as long if they were given drops of sugar solution before injections.